 A Cambridge University and British Antarctic Survey study calculated that an extreme G5 event could knock out power for millions across the northeastern United States and northern Europe simultaneously.
 The last time that happened — the 2003 Halloween Storms — Sweden lost power for an hour and South Africa's grid suffered transformer damage that took months to repair.

-NOAA expects storm conditions to taper to G1 (Minor) by Sunday, March 22.
-But the Sun isn't done.
-Activity is forecast to remain elevated through mid-2026, and solar physicists warn that the declining phase of a solar cycle historically produces the most violent individual flares.
+NOAA expects solar activity to remain elevated through mid-2026, and solar physicists warn that the declining phase of a solar cycle historically produces the most violent individual flares — including the rare X-class events that can cause G4 and G5 conditions.

 "The declining phase is when you get the real monsters.
 Cycle 25 has already surprised us — the next 12 months could deliver events that make January look mild."